Backend Engineer Visa Sponsorship Jobs in Texas

 Which visa types are most common for backend engineer roles in Texas?

 The H-1B is the most common visa for backend engineers in Texas, as software development roles typically qualify as specialty occupations requiring a relevant bachelor's degree or higher.
 Candidates already outside the H-1B cap may find employers willing to use cap-exempt petitions.
 L-1B visas apply when transferring within a multinational company.
-Australians may pursue the E-3, and Canadians or Mexicans may qualify for TN status under the USMCA.
+Australians may pursue the E-3 visa, and Canadians or Mexicans may qualify for TN visa status under the USMCA.

 Which cities in Texas have the most backend engineer sponsorship jobs?